mapleleafjack/slime-chan/docs/AI_INTEGRATION.md

 - **Custom**: Any OpenAI-compatible API endpoint

 ### 🎭 Personality System
-Each slime has a unique personality that influences their responses:
+Each creature has a unique personality that influences their responses:
 - **Playful**: Fun-loving and ready for adventures
 - **Shy**: Timid and speaks softly
 - **Energetic**: Full of excitement and bouncy energy